-– You can download the Terms of Reference of the 2018 Young Water Fellowship HERE.
+– The next call for applications will open in early 2019.
+As a reference, you can download the ToR of the 2018 Young Water Fellowship HERE.

 – Check our Q&A below.
-If you have further questions about the YWF 2018, please contact us here: email@example.com.
+If you have further questions, please contact us here: email@example.com.
 Only questions that are not addressed in the Q&A will be answered.

 Do you have questions about your eligibility?
 Click here.